 UCED & Partners

-The Institute on Disability is a member of the Association of University Centers on Disabilities (AUCD), a network of 67 university-based Centers located in every state and territory in the United States.
-The IOD, working with the Division of Medical Genetics, Department of Pediatrics, Geisel School of Medicine at Dartmouth, is the flagship for New Hampshire's University Center for Excellence on Disability (UCED).
+The Institute on Disability is a member of the Association of University Centers on Disabilities (AUCD), a network of 67 university-based Centers located in every state and territory in the United States that receive funding by the Administration on Intellectual Developmental Disabilities (AIDD).
+Organizationally, AIDD is located within the U.S. Department of Health and Human Services' Administration on Community Living (ACL), the Federal agency responsible for implementation and administration of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (DD Act).
+The source of this funding is a discretionary grant program authorized by Subtitle D of the DD Act and is essential for organizational administration and operations by providing a stable base from which the IOD can attract additional support from such sources as local, state, and federal grants and contracts, fees for services, and university support.
+The IOD, working with the Division of Medical Genetics, Department of Pediatrics, Geisel School of Medicine at Dartmouth, is the flagship for New Hampshire's University Center for Excellence in Disability (UCED).

-The IOD works closely with local and state agencies to advance policies and practices that improve the quality of life for children and adults with disabilities and their families.
+As a UCED, the IOD is designed to increase the independence, productivity, and community integration and inclusion of individuals with developmental disabilities and works closely with local and state agencies to advance policies and practices that improve the quality of life for children and adults with disabilities and their families.

 For more information, visit the AUCD website at www.aucd.org

 The Executive Committee is collectively made up of leaders across several non profit, government, and academic institutions in New Hampshire with an emphasis on disability, education, health, and social services.
 The Committee meets at least twice per year to review progress toward joint initiatives and identify organizational priorities.